Ylvauk/express-restaurants-starter/README.md

 > `DATABASE_URL=mongodb+srv://db-user:aLasdfqpA3zAdLeXe@cluster0.yshuq.mongodb.net/restaurants?retryWrites=true&w=majority`

-To run your server, use the `npm start` command.
+To run your server, use the `npm run dev` or `nodemon` command.
 In the browser, if you go to `localhost:8080`, you should see text that says: 'Welcome to the Restaurants API'.

 Happy coding! 🤓